San Juan massacre

 The San Juan massacre is the name given to an attack by the Bolivian military on miners of the Siglo XX-Catavi tin mining complex in Bolivia.
 The attack occurred on 24 June 1967, in the early hours of the traditional festival of the Night of San Juan which is a winter solstice festival in the Southern Hemisphere.
 The army was acting under the orders of Bolivian president René Barrientos.

 Background

-President René Barrientos believed that the start of a new guerrilla resistance to his dictatorship was brewing among the mining communities, inspired by Che Guevara's small force which was operating in Bolivia at the time.
+President René Barrientos believed that a new guerrilla resistance to his dictatorship was brewing among the mining communities, inspired by Che Guevara's small force which was operating in Bolivia at the time.
 The ambush was planned to crush any attempt at organized resistance among the miners.
-The miners union the FSTMB had called for an enlarged national meeting for the day after the Night of San Juan in the miner's settlement of Llallagua XX.
+The miners' union, the FSTMB, had called for an enlarged national meeting for the day after the Night of San Juan in the miners' settlement of Llallagua XX.
 Footage from a British Pathé newsreel demonstrated the tension in the area, with miners starting a strike.
 On 17 June 1967, The New York Times reported that miners in the area were threatening to strike.